SandroMaglione/fpdart/README.md

 - Fpdart implements some missing types in dartz.
 - Fpdart (currently) does not provide implementation for immutable collections (`ISet`, `IMap`, `IHashMap`, `AVLTree`).

+## Roadmap

+The long-term goal is to provide all the main types and typeclasses available in other functional programming languages and packages.
+All the types should be **completely** documented and fully tested.

+A well explained documentation is the key for the long-term success of the project.
+Any article, blog post, or contribution is welcome.

+In general, any contribution or feedback is welcome (and encouraged!).

 ## Versioning

 - v0.0.2 - 13 June 2021